HMS Tenedos (1812): Service

-Tenedos was part of a fleet that captured the USS President on 15 January 1815, just outside New York Harbor.
+Tenedos was part of a fleet that captured USS President on 15 January 1815, just outside New York Harbor.

 On 17 February 1815 the War of 1812 ended when the US Congress ratified the Treaty of Ghent and Tenedos returned one month later from patrolling the Eastern seaboard to Halifax in Nova Scotia for the final time.
 In August 1815, Tenedos returned home to Chatham.
 She was used as a convict hulk at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda from 1843 and was broken up in 1875.